 Following meetings and conference calls with the CTO and Senior Developers at Ballard Chalmers and taking in to account all our requirements for the new mobile app, a final recommendation was made.

 A very detailed proposal document was sent to us for review, which included the specification, technologies to be used and timescales for delivery.
-We particularly welcomed the approach to the development, which proposed a three-phase development, allowing us to review each stage of the development to make sure the project met our requirements and expectations before commencement of the next stage.
+We particularly welcomed the approach to the development, which proposed a three-phase development, allowing us to review each stage of the development to make sure the project met our requirements and expectations before the commencement of the next stage.

 From the developers: